OISF/suricata/doc/userguide/devguide/codebase/code-style.rst

     # Or with script:
     $ scripts/clang-format.sh commit

-Note that this modifies the files, but doesn’t commit them – you’ll likely want to run
+Note that this modifies the files, but doesn't commit them.
+If the changes are trivial, you’ll likely want to run

 .. code-block:: bash